-The one occasion I saw people with MS come out of their shell and just hang around with their defenses dropped was at the OMS symposium in Boston last November.
+The one occasion I saw people with MS come out of their shell and just hang around with their defenses dropped was at the Overcoming MS symposium in Boston last November.

-One hundred or so people traveled from all over to spend a day together and hear the OMS team, Professor Jelinek, Associate Professor Craig Hassed, and others, speak on various aspects of the OMS Recovery Program.
+One hundred or so people traveled from all over to spend a day together and hear the Overcoming MS team, Professor Jelinek, Associate Professor Craig Hassed, and others, speak on various aspects of the Overcoming MS Program.
 There was a certain je ne sais quoi in the room, the élan of people unexpectedly released from the constraints that accrue in service of self-protection.

 Release from self-consciousness

 With direct gazes and easy smiles and what the heck, allowing ourselves to be seen as we were, quirks and all, we mingled with ease in a palpable release from habitual self-consciousness.

 It was rather marvelous, what we spontaneously created that day, in the windowless basement of a city conference center.
 And the thing is, this open exposure did not feel like vulnerability, it felt like strength.

 The logic of this alchemy I found spelled out in Brené Brown’s TED Talk on the power of vulnerability.
 “We numb ourselves”, she said, meaning the whole of the western world, as we over-eat, over-medicate, and addict ourselves into an oblivion of desensitization.

 And she is not even talking about the literal disconnection of nerves; or maybe she is.
 In any case, desensitized, we disconnect.
 Disconnected, we do not thrive.
 Read that any way you want.
 The question comes down to how we wear our vulnerability.